wavefrontHQ/docs/pages/doc/users_groups.md

 ## Users and Groups Basics

-Before you start with users and groups, here's what you need to know:
+Before you start with users and groups, here's what you need to know.

 ### What Can a New User Do?

-When you invite a user to Wavefront, what that new user can do depends on new user actions, new user permissions, and new user group membership.
+When you invite a user to Wavefront, what that new user can do depends on several factors.

-- **New User Actions:** When an account is created in Wavefront, the user can perform the following actions:
+- **New User Tasks:** All Wavefront users can perform the following tasks:
-  * View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notificat pages
+  * View the dashboards, alerts, metrics, sources, events, maintenance windows, and alert notification pages
   * Add dashboards to the list of favorites
   * View existing dashboards and charts
   * Create and interact with charts – but NOT save charts
   * Share links to dashboards and charts with other users
   * Access the user profile from the gear icon

-  In earlier Wavefront releases, these new user tasks were associated with a permission (Browse Data).
-This permission no longer exists.
+  **Note:** It's possible that [access to dashboards](access.html#how-access-control-works) is limited.

-- **New User Permissions - Existing Customers** For customers who joined Wavefront before 2019, administrators can view and modify new user default permissions from the gear icon (**System Preferences > New User Defaults**).
-For those customers, the Everyone group has no permissions.
+- **New User Permissions:** Users with Users & Groups permission can view and modify new user default permissions [from the gear icon](users_groups.html#setting-default-permissions-for-new-users).
-- **New User Permissions - New Customers** For customers who joined Wavefront in 2019 and later, the permissions of the Everyone group determine the new user permissions.
-Administrators can modify the permissions
-- **New User Groups:** Administrators can set up a group with permissions for all new users, and set up the environment to assign all new users to that group (**System Preferences > New User Defaults**).
+- **New User Groups:** Administrators can set up a group with permissions for all new users, and set up the environment to [assign all new users to that group](users_groups.html#setting-the-default-group-for-new-users).

 ### Who is Super Admin?

 When your company signs up with Wavefront, we ask you which user(s) you want to designate as Super Admin.
 A Super Admin user has all permissions and can also  perform some tasks that nobody else can perform, such as looking at orphan dashboards and inviting other Super Admin users.

-To add a Super Admin user:
-1. Click the gear icon and select **Super Admin**
-2. Enter the user name of a user you want to add as Super Admin.

-Going forward, that user can perform Super Admin tasks.

 ### Why Groups?